Estate Planning Attorney Services in Indinapolis

 A Trust is a legal device that is created by a grantor (the party who provides an asset that becomes the body of the trust) for the benefit of designated beneficiaries.
 A trustee is appointed and is charged with the administration of the trust.
 Trusts can be established to address a variety of needs including asset protection.
 Our office can provide advice on whether or not a Trust could be a useful component of a client’s estate planning activity.

-Call For A Free Initial Consultation:
+Call Us For a Consultation:

 Estate Planning, Trusts, Wills, Probate